 Contamination vs. Irradiation: Understanding the Key Differences in Food Safety

-Food safety is paramount, and understanding the processes used to ensure our food is safe for consumption is crucial.
-Two terms often causing confusion are contamination and irradiation.
-While both relate to food safety, they represent vastly different processes with distinct implications.
+Food safety is critical, and understanding the processes used to ensure our food is safe for consumption is crucial.
 This article will delve deep into the differences between contamination and irradiation, explaining each process, its effects on food, and addressing common misconceptions.
+Consider this: two terms often causing confusion are contamination and irradiation.
+That's why while both relate to food safety, they represent vastly different processes with distinct implications.
 By the end, you'll have a comprehensive understanding of these vital concepts and their roles in maintaining the safety and quality of our food supply.

 What is Contamination?